-Author has written 46 stories for Supernatural, Young Riders, White Collar, Hawaii Five-0, and Sons of Anarchy.
+Author has written 70 stories for Supernatural, Young Riders, White Collar, Hawaii Five-0, Sons of Anarchy, Musketeers, Daredevil, Teen Wolf, Timeless, and MacGyver.

-Traveling, staying home, Harper Lee, sitting by a campfire at night in a too-big sweatshirt, Riesling and Cabernet (but not together), Eddie Vedder's sexy growl, Staind lyrics, the way listening to Snow Patrol makes me feel, anything by Led Zeppelin, watching my husband with our daughter, watching my husband do just about anything, that scene in Forrest Gump when Forrest and Jenny meet in D.C. in the middle of the Washington Memorial reflection pool, the last 15 minutes of Field of Dreams when Ray says "You wanna have a catch" (sob), BBQ'd burnt ends, planning things and making lists, crème brulee, telling stories.
+Traveling, staying home, Harper Lee, sitting by a campfire at night in a too-big sweatshirt, Riesling and Cabernet (but not together), Eddie Vedder's sexy growl, Staind lyrics, the way listening to Snow Patrol makes me feel, anything by Led Zeppelin, watching my husband with our daughter, watching my husband do just about anything, that scene in Forrest Gump when Forrest and Jenny meet in D.C. in the middle of the Washington Memorial reflection pool, the last 15 minutes of Field of Dreams, BBQ'd burnt ends, planning things and making lists, crème brulee, telling stories, Jensen Ackles' eyes, Colin Farrell's accent, Charlie Cox's mouth, and Luke Pasqualino's voice (Guilty.
+Pleasure. #fullstop).

 Waking up five minutes before the alarm goes off, assumptions, accomplishing an errand that I forgot to put on my to-do list and thereby preventing the opportunity to cross that errand off said list, having to take my car to get the oil changed.